-Here's an example of the kind of information contained in the manual; in this case, how you can build a passive solar home on a north-facing lot.
+Here's an example of the kind of information in the Solar Course Manual; in this case, how you can build a passive solar home on a north-facing lot.
 In this article, Don Roscoe explains and diagrams some answers to frequently asked questions about siting homes on north-facing slopes.

 The Society has received recent inquiries about designing solar houses with north views and slopes.
 Don Rosco, a solar designer/builder, has successfully built such houses and is currently involved in just such a project.
 Roeland Leenes, a home designer, is currently building a home with Don on a southern exposed site, but with mature trees obstructing a large part of the sun path.